Skip to main content

 We enjoy a strategic position on the main rail, bus and road networks with easy access to Exeter, Torbay and Plymouth.
 The wide open spaces of Dartmoor National Park are only a stone’s throw away with the dramatic granite heights of Haytor visible from many parts of town.

-There are many characterful villages and small towns within easy reach, all worth exploring before returning to town and its many places to eat, drink and relax.
+There are many characterful villages and small towns within easy reach, all worth exploring before returning to town.

 A few steps away is our library, home to the nationally recognised Railways Study Collection, founded by David St. John Thomas of publishers David and Charles fame.